 In that blessed coaching course, we learned that all human beings are vulnerable by nature.
 We all are, and that’s fine.
 That’s perfectly fine.
 Being aware of our vulnerability allows us to face the challenges life puts in front of us in a different, better way.
 It gives us more humility and compassion towards ourselves and others.
 Showing our vulnerability makes us more open and approachable to others.
 It helps us connect better with others.

-Before this course (and even still today, I am not fully graduated in vulnerability yet; it’s a journey), I thought that if I was seen as strong, or as the best, people would love and respect me more.
-I would try to hide emotions like sadness and fear, because they would make me be seen as vulnerable and weak.
+Before this course (and even still today, I am not fully graduated in vulnerability yet; it’s a long journey), I thought that if I was seen as strong or as the best at something, people would love and respect me more.
+I would try to hide emotions like sadness and fear because they would make me be seen as vulnerable and weak.
 Now I know that the opposite is true.

 The real strength comes when you are sad, anxious, or afraid of something, and you are strong enough to realise it and admit it to yourself and others.
 That’s showing vulnerability and being vulnerable, and it is a sign of strength, not weakness.
 It will bring you closer to others, not farther away.
 People will love you more, not less.

 A poet’s vulnerability